 Umeboshi are Japanese plums, or ume, that are cured in salt and shiso leaves for a few months, and then dried in the sun.
 This pickled technique gives these plums that salty kick that the Japanese love!
 Umeboshi is usually eaten with rice as a meal so you will find rice balls filled with an umeboshi for that extra flavor.

 Although considered mostly as a Japanese treat, umeboshi is a staple in many Japanese households.
 These flavorful plums are known to contain a good amount of citric acid, which is known to help the body absorb minerals better.
 Ume contains the highest concentration of citric acid out of any fruit, and even a tiny one can contain at least two to three times as much citric acid compared to a lemon.
 Citric acid improves the circulation in the body while boosting the immune system.
 In addition, citric acid is known to be great at boosting energy, meaning it can aid the body in recovering after exertion by helping break down and flush out lactic acid, which causes physical fatigue.
+So while a lot of your time in recovery may be spent researching the best personal injury lawyer to assist you, these tart treats can be just as big a part of your routine.

 Green Tea or Matcha